Family law

 If you need help obtaining a family court order, or you're looking for a family court order of a protection lawyer, we can help.
 We offer a fixed fee 45-minute initial consultation for £150.
 Call us now on 0330 041 5869 or contact us online today, and we'll call you.

-This sets out the living arrangements for children when their parents separate.
-The court order for children could include information such as with whom the child will primarily reside, how long they'll spend with the other parent, and whether this time should be supervised.
+• Child arrangement order: this sets out the living arrangements for children when their parents separate and should include details of with whom the child will primarily reside, when and how long they will see their other parents, and whether this time should be supervised.

 If you and your ex-partner are going through a divorce, there may be elements on which you disagree.
-Divorce orders can set out a ruling by a judge on various matters, such as:
+Divorce orders can set out a ruling by a judge on various matters including, but not limited to:

 Injunctions